 But, there are a few moments of inspiration and there appears to be ‘something else’ to life – that hanging piece of wallpaper that you want to give a tug to reveal something more profound underneath.
 When you gain a goldfish companion, it offers the same trajectory of time as seen in Donnie Darko, that’s when you realise that there’s more to life, and you do have free will.
 Ah, the morals we learn.
 Take that, He-Man.

-These additional scenes are mildly abstract but make sense and are usually illustrated with colour and vibrancy and sometimes dreamlike situations making you question what part is real, which is not or is it all a dream?
+These additional scenes are mildly abstract but make sense and are usually illustrated with colour and vibrancy and sometimes dreamlike situations, making you question what part is real, which is not, or is it all a dream.
 Then all of a sudden, it cuts back to the drudgery of his life.
 Everything feels like a dreadful dystopia – even the dating app says that you will find a partner only of the opposite sex.
-I must reiterate that this exploration and finding oneself in a constant cloud of isolation and monotony is intriguing and I thoroughly enjoyed everything about it.
+I must reiterate that this exploration and finding oneself in a constant cloud of isolation and monotony is intriguing, and I thoroughly enjoyed everything about it.
 Well, almost everything.

 Workers or cattle?
+Source: Screen capture

 Rinse And Repeat

 In the mini-game at your desk, you have to direct some nodes to fulfil the milestones set by your employer.
 You’re required to drag these simple shapes into a linear movement to reach your goal.
-I’m don’t want to over complicate something simple like I’m wont to do, but that’s sort of what it is and reminds me of the adrenaline rush one gets from using a spreadsheet.
+I don’t want to overcomplicate something simple like I’m wont to do, but that’s sort of what it is and reminds me of the adrenaline rush one gets from using a spreadsheet.
 It’s not bad, but in a game that I find stunning throughout, this was the nail that stuck out most and dragged just a tiny bit more than I had hoped.
 That said, the game is relatively brief, so I suppose it’s good to be in the action for as long as possible, right?

 Mosaic is an intelligent game and while the lack of interactive elements may put off some, I was there for the experience and thought-provoking material.
-Not all things can be defined in black and white and that extra level of ambiguity is the catalyst that fires the story from my perspective.
+Not all things can be defined in black and white, and that extra level of ambiguity is the catalyst that fires the story from my perspective.
 It was only the computer sections that gave an indication of what the controls are – everything else you need to work out yourself.
 It’s not hard though, to be fair.
 It’s more about the experience.

 As I tend to repeat myself, I like meaningful narratives that I can take away with me outside of the game – much like a decent film.
 While a dick and fart joke go the distance with me, I adore ambiguity, not so that it’s absolute lunacy, but enough where I can fill in the blanks with what I feel fits.
 Even if nobody else feels that way, it’s good not to have a right and wrong response as the be-all and end-all.
-In summary, I’d say that the narrative is a fraction more mainstream than a typical David Lynch film, let balancing the lucid elements well.
+In summary, I’d say that the narrative is a fraction more mainstream than a typical David Lynch film, balancing the lucid elements well.